fberressem/Banana-Collector/Report.md

 here, <img src="https://latex.codecogs.com/svg.latex?\omega^{\prime}" /> are the weights of the neural network that is trained using some form of gradient descent.

+### Network Architecture and Hyperparameters

+The neural networks used here were simple *dense networks*, i.e. they consist of fully connected layers only.
+The architecture was as follows:

+- Input layer of size `37` (corresponding to the 37 dimensions of the state)
+- Hidden layer with `64` neurons and `ReLU`-activation
+- Hidden layer with `32` neurons and `ReLU`-activation
+- Hidden layer with `16` neurons and `ReLU`-activation
+- Output layer with `4` neurons (corresponding to the 4 possible actions) without activation function, i.e. linear

 ### Results

 The reinforcement agent as configured in `main.py` reaches the required average score (averaged over the last 100 episodes) of **`+13`** after about 400 episodes, but its average score drops immediately after.
 The agent reaches its peak performance after about 2300 episodes with an stonishing average score of about **`16`**, however it is not able to keep its performance so high throughout the rest of the training.